Menopause and Sex

 - Hormone therapy and water-soluble lubricants are two ways to help relieve vaginal dryness associated with menopause.

-- Other symptoms of menopause, like trouble sleeping and mood swings, can also interfere with enjoyment of sexual activity.
+- Other symptoms of menopause, such as trouble sleeping and mood swings, can also interfere with enjoyment of sexual activity.

 How does menopause affect sexual function?

 Not all women report negative changes in sexual function after menopause.
-For example, some women may find sex to be more enjoyable without the fear of pregnancy or without the potential stresses of having small children.
+For example, some women may find sex to be more pleasurable without the fear of unwanted pregnancy or without the potential stresses of having small children.

 Find out what women really need.